huntermonk/huntermonk.github.io/_posts/2018-12-25-interviewing-part-3.md

 They're located in Jackson Square, which is a much nicer area of SF than I've ever seen.
 The sidewalks were urine-less.

+_This is the third part in a 4 part series.
+Part four: [Interviewing, part 4️⃣.
+Facebook.](http://huntermonk.com/2019/02/13/interviewing-part-4.html)._